Affirm/affirm-merchant-sdk-android/README.md

     }
     ```

     - if set to `false`, it will return `token` from `CheckoutCallbacks`.
-Of course you must override onActivityResult first, then call the `handleCheckoutData` method
+And you should override onActivityResult, then call the `handleCheckoutData` method
     ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {